The Battle of the Yaki

 Yaki’s Battle to Survive

-Meanwhile in other continent, the Yaki themselves are facing their own battle to survive from being extinct.
-Majority of them now living in sanctuary forest, Tangkoko National Park (North Sulawesi), but yet the number of Yaki is reducing.
+Meanwhile, in another continent, the Yaki themselves are facing their own battle to survive from being extinct.
+The majority of them now living in sanctuary forest, Tangkoko National Park (North Sulawesi), but yet the number of Yaki is reducing.
 For the past 30 years, this primate has faced 90% declining and now listed as Critically Endangered by IUCN Red List.
 Their reducing numbers due to the deforestation of their habitats and the eating habits of people in North Sulawesi who eat any animals (that includes dogs and bats).

 Tangkoko National Park

 Having seen Yaki myself in Tangkoko National Park (North Sulawesi), Yaki was surprisingly having a smaller size than what they looked like in the pictures.
 Their body length is about 40 cm to 70 cm with weight less than 15 kg.
 Yaki lives in groups with male Yaki as a leader.
 They communicate by displaying their teeth, grunts and smacking their lips.
 Additionally, they maintain their relationship by grooming each other.
 Currently, there is a project Selamatkan Yaki (Save Yaki) to save the monkey from extinction.
 The project focuses Tangkoko-Batuangas nature reserve area which is the home of this primate.
 The project also includes the socialization and educative campaign to the locals to avoid selling and consuming Yaki meats.

 Besides Yaki, we also saw Sulawesi Spectral Tarsier, which is considered as the smallest monkey in the world with a size of less than 30 cm and weight less than 130 gram.
 Their looks are pretty much reminding me of the Gremlins.
 They are active at night.